ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation/guide.en-asia.md

 #### 1.4 Prepare a database <a name="step1-4"></a>

+> [!warning]
+>
+> Some CMS systems work without a database.
+If this is the case for the CMS you want to install, skip this step.
+>

-CMSs need a database to work.
+Most CMSs require a database to work.
 Our [Web Hosting](https://www.ovhcloud.com/asia/web-hosting/) solutions include these.

 Use our documentation to [create a database from your web hosting plan](/pages/web_cloud/web_hosting/sql_create_database).